 Your snake can die from the knock-on effects of stress, so it’s not a health problem that you can allow to continue indefinitely.
 Pet snakes, such as corn snakes and ball pythons, become stressed due to their living environment and your actions, such as over-handling.

 That’s why you need to take steps to make your snake feel more relaxed and at ease.
 The good news is that stress in pet snakes is relatively easy to resolve.
-It’s always related to something being wrong with their care, which with some simple modifications, you can quickly and easily correct.
+It’s always related to something being wrong with their care, which with some simple modifications, you can easily correct.

 What are the Signs of a Stressed Snake?